khatwaniNikhil/SystemDesign/flash_sale_design/Flash Sale Design.md

 9. considering high profile social media celebrity sell their white labelled inventory - social media customer back lash to be avoided at any cost

 # Scale Assumptions
-1. Around 110 orders per sec - 10 million orders in day
+1. Around **100 orders per sec**/10 million orders in day
-2. Based on flipkart past sale no's, 600 million requests during flash sale, on avg.
-6 million req per day on non flash sale service

 # System Design
-## Nginx
-1. throttle using leaky bucket algo
-    1. once user's checkout is throttled - he is shown throttle page(cached by LB)
+##  Challenge1: High Checkout Load leading to crashes/unavailability
+1. Checkout with its massive number of writes
+2. every checkout session created a new record in MySQL and, exacerbating that, every step in the flow modified that same record.
+3. Long term solution: Refactor of the entire checkout flow to condense the number of writes into one, this was not feasible in limited time.

+##  Solution: Throttling with user engagement
+1. leaky bucket algo. to throttle user, redirect the throttled user to queued page which is cached by LB.
-    2. as per the UX requirement(refer functional requirement section) - throttled page javascript will keep polling the LB to see if there is enough capacity
+2. throttled page javascript will keep polling the /checkout endpoint to see if there is enough capacity.
+For users with Javascript disabled, we use meta refresh.
-    3. once LB gives go ahead to checkout, we places securely signed cookie in user session to avoid rethrolling the same user and let him complete checkout
+3. When enough capacity available, LB gives go ahead to checkout, we place securely signed cookie in user session to avoid rethrolling the same user and let him complete checkout
+4. Tech stack: Nginx + Lua scripts + LB + javascript polling/Meta fresh + signed cookie(to avoid rethrottle once allowed to checkout)

         ![](https://github.com/khatwaniNikhil/SystemDesign/blob/main/images/checkout_throttle_handling.png)

-4. Need queuing of user requests for **fair throttling** but has to be **stateless**  as managing any state around request originate time can later be spof
+## Challenge2:  **UnFair throttling** leading to bad customer experience and social media/twitter backlash
+1. Users who were throttled and asked to wait(added to queue) should be served on first come first basis

+## Solution
    1. not exactly stateless -
        1.1 as each LB will have state internally but no state across LB.
        1.2 Additionally, each user is provided with secure signed cookie contianing its first request time.